ESA-EarthCODE/documentation/pages/group-1/page-5.md

 # Troubleshooting and Support

+This sub-section provides solutions to common issues that users may encounter while configuring tools and platforms.

 ## Common Issues and Solutions
 A list of common problems users might encounter and how to resolve them.